comp423-25s/comp423-25s.github.io/docs/resources/git/ch3-git-branch-merge.md

 ## Key Takeaways

-* A Git branch is a lightweight pointer to a commit that updates as you add new commits.
+* A Git branch is a lightweight pointer to a commit.
+Your current working branch updates to point to new commits added to the branch.
 * Use branches to isolate work, experiment, and collaborate without impacting other branches.
 * Create branches early and often; they’re fast, lightweight, and encourage clean workflows.
 * HEAD points to your current working branch or commit and guides Git commands.